 You may not have heard of Equal Pay Day, as it is not necessarily a cause for celebration.
-This day represents how far into the year woman must work to earn the same as men earned the previous year.
+This day represents how far into the year a woman must work to earn the same amount as men made the previous year.

 52% of men surveyed believe that workplaces are equal, and women have just as many opportunities as them.
 Yet women, on average, make 74% of what men do.
-And while the gender pay gap has decreased slightly, a recent Glassdoor study says that it won’t disappear entirely until 2070.
+And while the gender pay gap has decreased slightly, a Glassdoor study says it won’t disappear entirely until 2070.

 Fortunately, there are lots of steps we can take to combat inequality in the workplace.
-Here are 8 steps every company can take to close the gender pay gap.
+Here are 9 steps every company can take to close the gender pay gap.

 However, since this is no longer the case, the workplace needs to be an equal environment on all fronts.
-The amazing part is that companies see a 53% return on equity, 42% return on sales, and 66% return on invested capital when this happens.
+The amazing part is that companies see a 53% return on equity, 42% return on sales, and a 66% return on invested capital when this happens.

-Stop asking what people currently make
+3. Stop asking what people currently make

-During the interview process it has become commonplace to ask how much a prospective candidate currently makes.
+During the interview process, it has become commonplace to ask how much a prospective candidate currently makes.
 Many companies then offer an X% increase based on that answer.
 Unfortunately, this method just enforces the gender pay gap.

 Instead, use market salary and internal pay data to make sure all employees are paid equally.
 The same data can also be used during performance reviews to bring current employees up to the same level as each other.

-Diversify your interviewers
+4. Diversify your interviewers

-Transparency in pay
+5. Transparency in pay

 A woman will never be able to ask for an equitable pay raise if she has no idea what her male counterparts are earning.
-When pay is treated as a closely guarded secret, woman are the ones to suffer the most.
+When pay is treated as a closely guarded secret, women are the ones to suffer the most.

 By publishing the wage ranges for all levels of roles, you are equalling the playing field.
 Transparency is proven to shrink the gender pay gap.

-Conduct pay equality audits
+6. Conduct pay equality audits

-If you are a manager with a voice in pay and raise decisions, look at your team and ask “Who is doing equivalent work, and are they being paid equally?”
+If you are a manager with a voice in pay and raise decisions, look at your team and ask, “Who is doing equivalent work, and are they being paid equally?”
 Coworkers at the same level should be compensated fairly compared to each other.

-Invest in female leadership potential
+7. Invest in female leadership potential

 Have active, ongoing conversations about advancement, and set career goals during quarterly reviews.
 Encourage women to pursue opportunities at every level of the corporate ladder.

 When companies achieve better female representation at the top, something interesting happens – the gender pay gap shrinks.
-Better balance in the boardroom may explain for the smaller pay gap.
+Better balance in the boardroom may explain the smaller pay gap.

-Make diversity part of your core values
+8. Make diversity part of your core values

 Your core values should always support diversity and closing the gender pay gap.
-In fact, they will ensure you are viewed as an inclusive forward-thinking company, and help you attract smart, highly-qualified candidates.
+In fact, they will ensure you are viewed as an inclusive, forward-thinking company, and help you attract smart, highly-qualified candidates.

 Companies need to consider their current practises and question their decision-making process when it comes to pay.
-Small tweaks make consistently can affect big change across the board.
+Small tweaks made consistently can affect significant change across the board.